Michael Han

 Hi, folx!

-When I take off my therapist hat, you can find me playing video games, bouldering, biking along the lake (when Chicago weather permits), as well as spending time with my biological and chosen families!
+When I take off my therapist hat, you can find me playing video games, focusing on fitness, dancing in my apartment, dabbling in photography, as well as yapping with my loved ones.